amoghmv/about-me/README.md

 ---

-I come from a business and finance background — where data was pretty central, but rarely were utilised to its full potential.
+I come from a business and finance background,where data was pretty central, but rarely were utilised to its full potential.
 Over time, I got more interested in systems, patterns, and utilising tools than just staring and reading into dashboards.
 Let’s just say I didn’t want to spend my life staring at spreadsheets, but also try to understand them and how they answer to my problem.